ajwills72/rmhealth-found/docs/teacher_notes.md

 # Psychological Influences On Health And Behaviour

-_Teachers' notes_ (2024 edition)
+_Teachers' notes_ (2025 edition)

 ## Overview

 ### Assessment

-The module's mark is based on 60% Practical and 40% Test, with no exams, and no pass/fail components.
+The module's mark is based on 30% Practical and 70% Test, with no exams, and no pass/fail components.

-60% - Group mark for a poster presentation. **Done in lecture on Tuesday, 11th week.**
+30% - Group mark for a poster presentation. **Done in lecture in 11th week.**

-40% - Individual mark for an online MCQ test. **Opens on Thursday of 11th week, closes Thursday of 12th week**.
+70% - Individual mark for an online MCQ test. **Opens Monday of 12th week, closes Thursday of 12th week**.
 Once they open it, they have one hour to complete it.

 As this is a Foundation-level module, there is no oversight from External Examiners.